robenkleene/prism/README.md

 ## A syntax-highlighting pager for git, diff, and grep output

 Code evolves, and we all spend time studying diffs.
-Delta aims to make this both efficient and enjoyable: it allows you to make extensive changes to the layout and styling of diffs, as well as allowing you to stay arbitrarily close to the default git/diff output.
+Prism aims to make this both efficient and enjoyable: it allows you to make extensive changes to the layout and styling of diffs, as well as allowing you to stay arbitrarily close to the default git/diff output.

 <table>
   <tr>